-In that post, I will give you an overview of what the VA is calling “RAMP”, and I discuss the pros and cons of signing up for RAMP.
+In this post, I will give you an overview of what the VA is calling “AMA” or VA Appeals Modernization.

-But first, a “refresher” on what VA RAMP is.
+But first, a “refresher” on what VA Appeals Modernization is.

-So we know that there is a massive VA Appeals Backlog.
+So we know that there has been a massive VA Appeals Backlog.
 It started years ago, when the VA decided to “fix” the VA Claims Backlog, and just denied a ton of claims, and told everyone that they were getting faster.

 The VA counts claims and appeals separately, so to make their VA Claim numbers look better, they just denied a bunch.
 Some veterans gave up, others filed appeals.
 So many filed appeals that the appeals system began to backlog.